mehajain13/NRE538_2017Fall/NRE538_2017Fall/Week3_CLT/NRE538_week3_CLT.md

 ![](NRE538_week3_CLT_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

 With the concept of SE and CI in mind, We can dig into the rational of comparing the mean of two sample in more detail.

-> To test if two population means are significantly different from each other at 5% significance level (the $\alpha$ value determined by us), we need to know if the 95% confidence level of the difference between the two population means overlaps 0.
-If yes, then the two population means are significantly different at 5% significance level.
-There are multiple ways to calculate the the 95% confidence level.